+People work on a construction site in Tokyo, Japan.
+PHOTO: REUTERS.
 Promoting sustainable consumption and production and supporting the transition to inclusive green economies

-- 85. By 2030, there is enhanced and sustained prosperity for all, through circular and more efficient use of the planet's resources and sustainable and equitable consumption, transforming economic structures to be greener and more inclusive.
-The objective of the subprogramme is to support the transition towards sustainable consumption and production, decoupling economic growth from unsustainable resource use and negative environmental impact while improving human well-being.
-This objective is in line with Goal 8 (sustained, inclusive and sustainable economic growth) and Goal 12 (ensure sustainable consumption and production patterns). - 86.
+By 2030, there is enhanced and sustained prosperity for all, through circular and more efficient use of the planet's resources and sustainable and equitable consumption, transforming economic structures to be greener and more inclusive.
+The objective of the resource efficiency49 subprogramme is to support the transition towards sustainable consumption and production, decoupling economic growth from unsustainable resource use and negative environmental impact while improving human wellbeing.
+This objective is in line with Goal 8 (sustained, inclusive and sustainable economic growth) and Goal 12 (ensure sustainable consumption and production patterns).

 To realize the 2030 vision, policies, frameworks and action plans will be needed to support countries as they transition to sustainable development through multiple pathways, including inclusive green economy and sustainable trade, and sustainable consumption and production.
 Enhanced institutional capacity in the public and private sectors will equip countries to implement inclusive green economy and sustainable consumption and production approaches and invest in a shift towards green economies.
+Sustainable lifestyles and consumption patterns will increase the demand for sustainable and resource-efficient products and services and will support the demand side of the decoupling process, taking into account gender-differentiated data.

+Workers ride on a motor rickshaw through an aluminium ingots depot in Wuxi, Jiangsu province, China.
+PHOTO: REUTERS

-Sustainable lifestyles and consumption patterns will increase the demand for sustainable and resource-efficient products and services and support the demand side of the decoupling process, taking into account gender-differentiated data. - 87.
-The strong normative capacities of UNEP, along with its global partnerships and ability to produce authoritative scientific assessments, policy analysis, knowledge products and tools put the subprogramme in a unique position to steer the global discourse on these issues.
-UNEP will support the public and private sectors with policy options and capacity development across sectors and value chains, including with policy support, assessments and technical assistance on life cycle-based approaches, green investment, adopting sustainable consumption and production patterns, sustainable management practices and disclosing sustainability performance.
+The strong normative capacities of UNEP, along with its global partnerships, and ability to produce authoritative scientific assessments, policy analysis, knowledge products and tools put the subprogramme in a unique position to steer the global discourse on these issues.
+UNEP will support the public and private sectors with policy options and capacity development across sectors and value chains, including with policy support, assessments and technical assistance on life cycle-based approaches, green investment, adopting sustainable consumption and production patterns, sustainable

+Workers sort food waste carried on conveyors at Agri Gaia System, a food waste recycling company in Sakura, Tokyo, Japan.
+PHOTO: REUTERS. management practices and disclosing sustainability performance.
 Through targeted engagement with the finance sector, the subprogramme will support the adoption of sustainable investment practices, decarbonization of investments and financing of green technologies.
-Information campaigns and education initiatives will engage all stakeholders in the promotion of sustainable lifestyles. - 88.
-The subprogramme will draw on its partnerships, projects and flagship initiatives such as the International Resource Panel, the 10-Year Framework of Programmes on Sustainable Consumption and Production Patterns and the Partnership for Action on Green Economy to deliver this vision and ensure that the 2030 impact is achieved.
+Information campaigns and education initiatives will engage all stakeholders in the promotion of sustainable lifestyles.

+The subprogramme will draw on its partnerships, projects and flagship initiatives such as the International Resource Panel, the 10-Year Framework Programme on Sustainable Consumption and Production Patterns and the Partnership for Action on Green Economy to deliver this vision and ensure that the 2030 impact is achieved.
 Through increased engagement with United Nations country teams, facilitated by the UNEP regional offices, national green economy and sustainable consumption and production initiatives will be increasingly incorporated into national planning and the United Nations Development Assistance Framework.
-Partnerships with sister United Nations agencies and other partners will be strengthened to translate UNEP support on assessments, policies and technical and capacity development into country-level action and impact, i.e. the attainment of the Goals by 2030. - 89.
-While there are strong capacities, partnerships, networks and delivery platforms in place, delivery of the programme of work will depend on continued and increased donor support.
+Partnerships with sister United Nations agencies and other partners will be strengthened to translate UNEP support on assessments, policies and technical and capacity development into country-level action and impact, i.e. the attainment of the Goals by 2030.

+While there are strong capacities, partnerships, networks, and delivery platforms in place, delivery of the programme of work will depend on continued and increased donor support.
 Effective private sector engagement is another crucial element, since financing of the 2030 Agenda as a whole will require financing to the tune of \$5-7 trillion per annum.
 As a result, the financial system itself must align with the 2030 Agenda.
 It is further assumed that global economic conditions will remain stable, since new shocks or crises have the potential to derail the achievement of the Goals.